CBaptiste/AlgoliaAppSearch/readme.md

 - category combination search
 - 3 files MVC back end

-#### Bad Parts
+#### "room for improvements" Parts
-- Angular's `ng-repeat` not the best choice for fast DOM update apparently: I cannot get rid of the 200ms white blank when switching images
+- Thanks to this exercise, I found out that Angular's `ng-repeat` is maybe not the most optimized way for fast DOM reload
 - Issues (see below) : could not get `facets` from JSON answers
 - The UI can certainely be better
 - responsiveness